mānuka that heals the land and fills the hive

 Conservation Status

-The short and sharp specialist of the New Zealand scrub.
-Growing usually as a multi-stemmed shrub or small tree up to 8 metres, it is built for defence and efficiency.
+It pricks the hand.
+Mānuka is the short and sharp specialist of the New Zealand scrub.
+Growing usually as a multi-stemmed shrub or small tree up to 8 metres.
+It is built for defence and efficiency.
 Its most famous detail is the foliage.
 Leaves are tiny, lance-shaped, and end in a literal needle-point.
-If you run your hand against a branch, prickly sensation is unmistakable – this is tree way of reducing water loss and discouraging anything from trying to push through its dense thickets.
+If you run your hand against a branch, prickly sensation is unmistakable.
+This is tree way of reducing water loss and discouraging anything from trying to push through its dense thickets.
 Bark is another giveaway.
 It is papery and sheds in long, thin, tan-coloured strips that look like tattered parchment.
 The blueprint is centred on seed of survival.
 Unlike many forest giants that rely on birds, Mānuka uses wind.
 It produces small, woody, button-like capsules that can stay closed on branch for years.
 These capsules are often triggered by fire.
-When a bushfire sweeps through, heat causes capsules to snap open, releasing millions of tiny, dust-like seeds into fresh ash.
-This allows Mānuka to be first plant to reclaim a scorched landscape, creating a dense nurse forest that protects soil and provides shade needed for next generation of kauri or rimu to sprout.
+When a bushfire sweeps through, heat causes capsules to snap open.
+Releasing millions of tiny, dust-like seeds into fresh ash.
+This allows Mānuka to be first plant to reclaim a scorched landscape.
+Creating a dense nurse forest that protects soil and provides shade needed for next generation of kauri or rimu to sprout.
 Biologically, Mānuka is a chemical factory.
-It produces high levels of dihydroxyacetone (DHA) in its nectar, which bees convert into methylglyoxal (MGO) – the compound that gives Mānuka honey its unique antibacterial properties.
-During early summer, tree is smothered in small, five-petalled white flowers (occasionally pink) that look like a dusting of snow across hills.
+It produces high levels of dihydroxyacetone (DHA) in its nectar.
+Which bees convert into methylglyoxal (MGO).
+The compound that gives Mānuka honey its unique antibacterial properties.
+During early summer, tree is smothered in small, five-petalled white flowers (occasionally pink).
+That look like a dusting of snow across hills.
 These flowers are a high-energy refuelling station for native bees and flies.
 To walk through a Mānuka thicket is to smell the spicy, medicinal scent of a plant that has spent millions of years learning how to fix itself and the land it grows on.
 The healer, the pioneer, the first one in and the last one to give up.